Hello! Click on one of our members below to chat on Whatsapp

 Be sure to disclose any pre existing conditions to your trekking operator at the time of booking so that they can be forewarned and prepared.
 If you have any heart or respiratory conditions it’s particularly important to get your doctor’s clearance before travelling at altitude.
 Always check with a travel clinic before travelling to Peru.

 This should go without saying but it’s astonishing how many people travel without proper insurance.
 The vast majority of claims are for transport delays but still double check that your policy covers trekking and full medical evacuation.
 Buy your policy in your country of residence before you travel.
-Don’t assume that your credit card provides comprehensive travel cover–most don’t!
+Check with your credit card company if they have travel insurance, but be careful of the inclusions.

 On an organised trekking tour all food and drink will be provided, including three square meals and plenty of water and energy-dense fruit and snacks to keep you going through the day.
 Follow your guide’s advice and eat and drink plenty, it’s essential you remain well hydrated.